Loading...

 Portion Control

-Engage in light physical activity after consuming your meal, such as a short walk.
-This can help your body use glucose more efficiently and reduce spikes.
+Engage in a light walk or other physical activity after eating.
+Physical activity can help your body use glucose more effectively.

 healthspan-mbl